 - Windsurfing – Learn to windsurf in Rhodes, or Turkey’s Bodrum Peninsula.

-- Scuba Diving – Top scuba diving spots include Turkey’s Kas or Chios and Santorini in Greece.
+- Scuba Diving – Top scuba diving spots include Turkey’s Kas and Santorini in Greece.

-- Golfing – Many spectacular golf courses can be found across Santorini, Crete, Rhodes, Bodrum, and Antalya.
+- Golfing – You can find many spectacular golf courses across Santorini, Crete, Rhodes, Bodrum, and Antalya.

 Mouthwatering cuisine awaits you throughout the Mediterranean.
-From seafood and lamb to an array of vegetarian dishes, you will not go hungry on a yacht charter in the East Mediterranean.
 Below, we’ve highlighted some typical dishes to try while visiting the area.

 Eastern Mediterranean Dishes

-- Spanikopita – Very tasty spinach pie, usually made with feta cheese and onions.
+- Spanikopita is a delicious spinach pie, usually made with feta cheese and onions.

-- Olive Oil is a staple of Greek cuisine, as it’s grown throughout most islands.
+- Olive Oil is a staple of Greek cuisine.

 - Octopus – Stuffed or grilled with lemon and herbs.

-- Kleftiko – A juicy baked lamb or goat dish typically served with potatoes.
+- Kleftiko is a juicy baked lamb or goat dish typically served with potatoes.

 - Dolmadakia – Grape leaves stuffed with rice, herbs, and sometimes meat.

-- Moussaka – A baked and layered dish of eggplant or potatoes, typically with meat and cream sauce.
+- Moussaka is a baked and layered dish of eggplant or potatoes, typically with meat and cream sauce.
 A rich and hearty dish known as the Greek lasagna.

-- Piyaz – A bean salad with a soft-boiled egg is a common dish in Turkey.
+- Piyaz – A bean salad with a soft-boiled egg is common in Turkey.

 - Ezogelin Corba – A spicy Bulgur wheat and lentil Turkish soup.